A Design Guide for Reed Switches

 Normally Open Reed Switches

 In a Normally Open reed switch design, the switch defaults to an open position, breaking the circuit.
 When an outside magnet approaches, it polarizes the two contacts, allowing them to attract each other and snap together.
 This closes the circuit, activating the electrical flow.
-When the outside magnet is removed, the stiff contacts spring back into their original position, thus breaking the circuit and halting the electrical current.
+When the outside magnet is removed, the stiff contacts spring back to their original position, thus breaking the circuit and halting the electrical current.

 Normally Closed reed switches operate on the same principle, except that the switch uses a built-in magnet to keep its two contacts in a polarized state.
 This means that the switch’s default position is to keep the circuit closed, allowing the electrical current to flow continuously.
 When an outside magnet with reversed polarity approaches, it cancels out the magnetic field of the built-in magnet.
 This causes the two contacts to lose polarity, and they spring apart from each other to their default, non-magnetized positions (where they would be in a Normally Open design).
 This breaks the circuit, stopping the electrical current.